CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.2 Microsoft Exchange and Outlook.md

 #### APP.5.2.A10 Outlook settings

-Only administrators SHOULD be able to change the Outlook environment.
+Only administrators should be able to change the Outlook environment.
 For this purpose, a separate Outlook profile with the user-specific settings SHOULD be created for each user.
 Users SHOULD only be able to change user-defined settings (eg set up signature, activate absence agent). , Attachments SHOULD not be opened automatically from emails.
 Preview window and the car preview SHOULD be deactivated.
 E-mails SHOULD NOT be forwarded automatically.

 #### APP.5.2.A11 Secure communication to and from Microsoft Exchange systems